nirojan83/amzon-cypress/README.md

 Could have added other browsers but for this demo I kept it simple

-•	Runs all tests in headless mode
+•	Runs all tests in headed mode

 •	Renames the HTML report with a timestamp